 Dalton signs with Ferrum College

-by By Allen Worrell, Sports Editor
+By Allen Worrell, Sports Editor

 Carroll County senior point guard Rachel Dalton will be rejoining former teammate Kayla Goins next season.

 Dalton, who helped lead the Lady Cavaliers to the best season in school history this winter, signed a letter of intent April 13 to continue her basketball career at Ferrum College.
 There she will be reunited with Goins, a rising junior for the Panthers.